k21971/EvilHack/doc/evilhack-changelog.md

 - Add bits to linux-debug hints file for fuzzing with ASAN
 - Fix: segfault when hitting a monster with a poisoned glass object
 - Fix: Sunsword and Trollsbane destroying corpses from a distance
+- Fix: 'dmonsfree: 1 removed doesn't match 2 pending' when knocking back a monster into a pool/lava via force bolt/wand of striking